 Morality centered on love, justice, and life reform

-Religion should produce ethical living, moral responsibility, and personal and social reform.
+Religion must produce ethical life, moral responsibility, and personal and social reform.

 What it is: This belief prioritizes lived ethics as an important sign of religious authenticity.

-How the tradition understands it: In many Unitarian settings, following Jesus or being faithful to God is expressed in love of neighbor, honesty, justice, moral education, compassion, and social reform.
+How the tradition understands it: In many unitarian settings, following Jesus or faithfulness to God is manifested in love of neighbor, honesty, justice, moral education, compassion, and social reform.

-Textual or traditional basis: Matthew 22, the Sermon on the Mount, and Unitarian moral and humanitarian traditions are frequent references.
+Textual basis or tradition: Matthew 22, the Sermon on the Mount, and unitarian moralist and humanitarian traditions are frequent references.

-Historical context: Modern Unitarianism participated in educational, abolitionist, reformist, and philanthropic campaigns in various countries.
+Historical context: Modern unitarianism took part in educational, abolitionist, reformist, and philanthropic campaigns in several countries.

-Common objections: Critics may see a reduction of religion to ethics or a weakening of themes such as worship, sin, and redemption.
+Common objections: Critics may see a reduction of religion to ethics or a weakening of themes of worship, sin, and redemption.

-Internal variations: More explicitly Christian currents speak in terms of discipleship, while more liberal currents may emphasize universal ethics and religious humanism.
+Internal variations: More Christian currents speak explicitly of discipleship; more liberal currents may emphasize universal ethics and religious humanism.

 Supportive